 Almost all cultures from all over the world are know to have similar legendary creatures that live in the sea.
 The term was sometimes used interchangeable with the term Siren, in fact, some languages use the same word for both creatures.

-In legends Real Mermaids would serenade sailors and enchant them.
+In legends these creatures would serenade sailors and enchant them.
 This would distract the sailors from their work and sometimes cause them to walk off the deck or cause shipwrecks.
 Other stories would have them squeeze the life out of drowning men while trying to rescue them.
 They are also said to take men down to their underwater kingdoms and teach them to live in the sea..

-In Hans Christian Andersen's The Little Mermaid it is said that they forget that humans cannot breathe underwater, while others say they drown men out of spite.
+In Hans Christian Andersen's story it is said that they forget that humans cannot breathe underwater, while others say they drown men out of spite.
 The Sirens of Greek mythology are sometimes portrayed in later folklore as creatures very similar; .
 Other related types of mythical or legendary creature are water fairies (e.g. various water nymphs) and selkies, animals that can transform themselves from seals to humans.
 Prior to the mid 19th century, mariners referred to Manatee and Dugongs as these creatures.

 These legendary creatures have been enduring symbols in myth and culture for thousands of years.
 They continue to have a very visible role in contemporary society in advertising, movies and our culture in general.
 Each year The Coney Island Sea Creature Parade occurs the first Saturday after the summer solstice around the third week of June, hundreds of these sea nymohs, Neptunes, mer-men and hundred of thousands of spectators descend upon Coney Island, New York to celebrate the beginning of Summer and the official opening of the Atlantic Ocean.
 What is this powerful attraction that is so compelling?
 Why do five hundred thousand people turn out for this Parade?